joshbegley/nyt-latest/README.md

 `Experts reassessed the damage from a tornado that left three people dead in June, and gave it the strongest possible rating on the tornado scale.`\
 https://nytimes.com/2025/10/06/weather/enderlin-nd-tornado-ef5.html

-**Trump Blinks, Saying for First Time He’s Willing to Negotiate on Shutdown**\
+**Trump Raises the Possibility of a Shutdown Deal, Then Walks It Back**\
-`President Trump said he was open to making “the right deal.”
+`President Trump said he was open to making “the right deal” on health care with Democrats.
 Senator Chuck Schumer, the minority leader, denied any talks were underway.`\
 https://nytimes.com/2025/10/06/us/politics/trump-democrats-negotiation-shutdown.html

 **How to watch Mariners at Tigers: Game 3 Time, TV, streaming**\